 Florida has an affordable housing crisis.

-- 945,687 very low-income Florida households—which include hardworking families, seniors, and people with disabilities—pay more than 50% of their incomes for housing.
+- 875,259 very low-income Florida households—which include hardworking families, seniors, and people with disabilities—pay more than 50% of their incomes for housing.
 There were over 70,000 fewer severely cost-burdened very low-income households in 2019 compared to the year before.

-- Florida has the third highest homeless population of any state in the nation, with 28,328 people living in homeless shelters and on the streets.
-This includes 2,472 veterans and 7,063 people in families with at least one child.
+- Florida has the third highest homeless population of any state in the nation, with 27,640 people living in homeless shelters and on the streets.

 - Low-wage jobs are prevalent in Florida’s economy.
 In many occupations, workers do not earn enough to rent a modest apartment or buy their first home.